-Post-Lab (3 pts): Calculations, Results/Discussion, & Conclusion
+Post-Lab (3 pts): Data, Calculations, Results/Discussion, & Conclusion

-- VIII.
-Calculations (in your notebook): Use this data to do your calculations such theoretical yield, percent yield, R_F etc. - IX.
-Results & Discussion (type): Discuss the results and mention any sources of error, interpretation of those results (for example, is your compound what you think it is?
-Is it pure?
-Etc).
-Interpret and attach to your report any spectra or chromatogram that you refer to you in your discussion. - X. Conclusion (type): Under the conclusion heading: draw any conclusion from your data and state whether you met the objective of the lab that you mentioned in your pre-lab work.
+- VII.
+Data: In your notebook, list any and all data that you collected in the lab (the lab handout lists some of the important information to include). - VIII.
+Calculations: Use this data to do your calculations such theoretical yield, percent yield, $R{\rm F}$ etc. - IX.
+Results & Discussion: Discuss the results and mention any sources of error, interpretation of those results (for example, is your compound what you think it is?
+Is it pure?).
+Interpret and attach to your report any spectra or chromatogram that you refer to you in your discussion. - X. Conclusion: Under the conclusion heading: draw any conclusion from your data and state whether you met the objective of the lab that you mentioned in your pre-lab work.